• Skip to primary navigation

 Section 199A Deduction Phase-out Calculations for Low W-2 Wages or Depreciable Property

 A second phase-out looks at a firm’s W-2 wages and depreciable property.
-Specifically, low or zero W-2 wages or depreciable property also cause a single taxpayer with income between $157,500 and $207,000 or a married taxpayer with income between $315,000 and $415,000 to lose a chunk of the Section 199A deduction.
+Specifically, low or zero W-2 wages or depreciable property also cause a single taxpayer with income in the phase-out range to lose a chunk of the Section 199A deduction.

 The calculations get a little more complicated.
 Unfortunately.
 But if you break down the calculations into half a dozen simple steps, the math makes sense.

-Let me step you through how this works.
+Let me step you through how this works for married taxpayers.

 Step 1: Calculate the tentative “20%” deduction.